QoyyumO/CSC419_SIMS-Deployment/docs/aggregates_and_invariants.md

 ---

-## 2. ProgramAggregate

-**Root Entity:** `programs`

-**Aggregate Boundary:**
-- **Root:** `programs` (contains: code, name, requirements, departmentId)
-- **Referenced Entities:** Required courses (via `courses` collection)

-**Description:**
-The ProgramAggregate represents an academic program with its requirements and course structure.
-It maintains references to courses that fulfill program requirements.

-### Invariants

-1. **Credit Requirements Consistency**
-   - The total credit requirements for the program must be logically consistent
-   - Minimum and maximum credit requirements must be valid (e.g., min ≤ max)
-   - **Enforcement:** Validate credit totals when creating/updating program requirements

-2. **Prerequisite Validity**
-   - Course prerequisites referenced in program requirements must exist
-   - All course IDs in `requirements` must reference valid courses in the `courses` collection
-   - **Enforcement:** Validate all referenced course IDs exist before saving program requirements

-3. **Program Code Uniqueness**
-   - Program code must be unique within a department (or globally, depending on business rules)
-   - **Enforcement:** Check for duplicate program codes before creation

-4. **Department Association**
-   - Program must belong to a valid department
-   - The `programs.departmentId` must reference an existing `departments._id`
-   - **Enforcement:** Validate department exists before creating/updating a program

-### Transaction Boundaries

-- Creating/updating a program: Must validate all course prerequisites exist in the same transaction
-- Modifying program requirements: Must validate credit totals and course references in the same transaction

----

-## 3. CourseAggregate
+## 2. CourseAggregate

 **Root Entity:** `courses`

 **Aggregate Boundary:**
-- **Root:** `courses` (contains: code, title, description, credits, prerequisites)
+- **Root:** `courses` (contains: code, title, description, credits, prerequisites, departmentId, programIds, status, level)
-- **Value Objects:** Course syllabus versions (if stored as embedded documents)
-- **Referenced Entities:** Prerequisites (self-referencing via `prerequisites` array)
+- **Referenced Entities:** Prerequisites (self-referencing via `prerequisites` array of course codes), Programs (via `programIds` array)

 **Description:**
-The CourseAggregate represents a course offering with its metadata and prerequisite structure.
-Courses can have prerequisites that reference other courses.
+The CourseAggregate represents a course offering with its metadata, prerequisite structure, and program associations.
+Courses can have prerequisites that reference other courses by code, and can belong to multiple programs.

 ### Invariants